All About Music San Diego

 Seth Sprague Educational and Charitable Foundation

-Our wonderful orchestra resumes rehearsals on JULY 10 at the Musicians Association.
+Our wonderful orchestra holds rehearsals EVERY SATURDAY at the Musicians Association.
 Join us at 1717 Morena Blvd from 10:30 AM to 1:30 PM!

-The wonderful All About Music Orchestra WON THE "HONORABLE MENTION CERTIFICATE" IN THE NATIONWIDE AMERICAN PRIZE and is the perfect pick-me-up to get you excited about playing the world's greatest music again.
+The wonderful All About Music Orchestra WON THE "HONORABLE MENTION CERTIFICATE" IN THE NATIONWIDE AMERICAN PRIZE and is the perfect pick-me-up to get you excited about playing the world's greatest music.

 Bring the worlds greatest masterpieces to life.
-They have waited for you for over a year.
-Get excited to play your instrument again, surrounded by talented musicians that applaud your progress.
+Get excited to play your instrument, surrounded by talented musicians that applaud your progress.

 Everyone in AAMSD has the thrill of soloing with the orchestra, no matter what your level.